dcomtois/summarytools/README.md

 #### Example

-Say you need to make the font size really, really tiny.
-For this, you create a CSS file - let’s call it “custom.css” - containing the following class:
+Say you need to make the font size really, really small.
+For this, you
+create a CSS file - let’s call it “custom.css” - containing the following class: